Center Home Science Policy Photos University of Colorado spacer

 Class Participation

-Participation will consist of engagement in the class discussions as well as contributions through class preparation.
-An important requirement will be that all students come to each class session ready to contribute with notes and comments you have assembled based on the readings.
+Participation will be evaluated through your engagement in the class discussions as well as contributions through class preparation.
+An important requirement will be that everyone comes to each class session ready to contribute with notes and comments you have assembled based on the readings.
 These might consist of elements of the following:

 • Clarification questions that you may have about one or more of the readings - these can help to address points in the readings that were confusing or contradictory